 BIO116 Anatomy and Physiology for Pre-Hospital Healthcare

-Anatomy and Physiology for Pre-Hospital Healthcare emphasizes basic human bodily function and associated structures.
+Prerequisite: Reading proficiency Anatomy and Physiology for Pre-Hospital Healthcare emphasizes basic human bodily function and associated structures.
 The relationship between structure and function is examined as well as the concept of homeostasis.
 (F,S,Su,O)